nodists/nodist/README.md

 As the global node version will be subject to change, `nodist` comes with its own node version and command line files.

 ## What's with the name?
 The name nodist was chosen to emphasise the puristic approach of implementing a node version manager and is not to be confused with the term 'nudist'.
 It was never my intention to make a connection between these two subjects by giving this program a similar name.
-How, dare you!?
+What did you think?!

 ## Legal
 Copyright (c) 2012 by Marcel Klehr